-Turn on this setting if you want the Trigger out port to output a 12-volt signal while the projector is operating.
-You can use this to raise or lower your projection screen.
+Turn on this setting to have the Trigger out port output a 12-volt signal to lower your projection screen when the projector is running.

 Note: If you change this setting, the new setting will take effect the next time you turn the projector on.